Dan Poulter: Early life and career

 Poulter was elected as a Conservative member of Hastings Borough Council in 2006, serving until 2007.
 He was the deputy leader of Reigate and Banstead Council between 2008 and 2010.
+Poulter worked as a junior doctor training in obstetrics and gynaecological medicine and has published articles in the area of women's health.
+At the time of meeting David Cameron in 2006, who inspired him to enter politics, he was working in mental health.

-In June 2021, Poulter became a non-executive director for Kanabo Group PLC, a pharmaceutical company based in London.
+During the 2011 parliamentary summer recesses, Poulter worked at the James Paget University Hospital in Gorleston in Norfolk, in the Accident and Emergency department.
+In 2018, Poulter became a Member of the Royal College of Psychiatrists and continues to work as an NHS mental health doctor.
+In June 2021, Poulter became a non-executive director for Kanabo Group Plc, a medical cannabis company based in London.

 Parliamentary career

-Poulter was elected as the Member of Parliament for Central Suffolk and North Ipswich at the 2010 general election, receiving 27,125 votes, increasing the Conservative majority of his predecessor, Michael Lord, seeing a vote share of 50.8%.
+Poulter was elected as Member of Parliament (MP) for Central Suffolk and North Ipswich at the 2010 UK general election with 50.8% of the vote and a majority of 13,786.

 In 2011, he was credited with a "lifesaving" intervention in Parliament when he persuaded fellow Conservative MP Guy Opperman to seek urgent medical treatment.
 Opperman subsequently had a brain tumour removed.

-Poulter announced he would resign from the British Medical Association in 2012, following an announced doctors' strike.
+Poulter resigned from the British Medical Association in 2012, following an announced doctors' strike.
 He said he did not believe "striking as a doctor could ever be justified".
 In September 2012, Poulter became the Parliamentary Under Secretary of State at the Department of Health.
 His primary responsibilities as a Health Minister were for workforce issues, NHS estates and IT systems.

+At the 2015 UK general election, Poulter was re-elected as MP for Central Suffolk and North Ipswich, with an increased vote share of 56.1% and an increased majority of 20,144.

-After the 2015 general election, Poulter returned to the back benches, and to working part-time as a doctor.
+After the election, Poulter returned to the back benches, and restarted work part-time as a doctor.
 In October 2015, Poulter expressed his support for protests by doctors and others against the Conservative government's proposed changes to the junior doctors' contract.

 In April 2016, Poulter widened his criticism of the Conservative government, in a Guardian article.
 Poulter was opposed to Brexit prior to the 2016 EU membership referendum.
 He later voted along party lines concerning leaving the EU.

-In his local constituency he is on record as being opposed to the building of a bypass around the North of Ipswich.
+At the snap 2017 UK general election, Poulter was again re-elected, with an increased vote share of 60.1% and a decreased majority of 17,185.
+He was re-elected at the 2019 UK general election, with an increased vote share of 62.7%, and an increased majority of 23,391.

-In an article penned by Poulter for the East Anglian Daily Times, he said 'studies of healthy omnivores eating a diet rich in plant foods have failed to find consistent evidence that red meat is unhealthy'.
+In a March 2022 article penned by Poulter for the East Anglian Daily Times, he said "studies of healthy omnivores eating a diet rich in plant foods have failed to find consistent evidence that red meat is unhealthy".
 In December 2022, he wrote an article in The Guardian advocating for increasing nurses' pay during the 2022 National Health Service strikes.